-Mr. Vetrano joined the Company as a director in March 2020.
+Thomas Vetrano has served as a director of the Company since March 2020.
 On July 5, 2023, the Nominating Committee elected Mr. Vetrano as the Lead Independent Director of the Board.
 He is an accomplished executive leader and business consultant who has over 40 years of international business experience in environmental, health, safety, and sustainability issues.
 With a strong track record of success in various leadership positions, Mr. Vetrano has made significant contributions to renowned organizations.